-A bottom roller is a steel or nylon wheel housed in a steel bracket that bolts or welds to the underside of a sliding gate's bottom rail.
-The roller profile matches the track: V-grooved for V-track, flat with flanges for U-track.
-Each gate runs two bottom rollers as standard, one near each end of the gate panel.
+A bottom roller is a steel or nylon wheel in a bracket that bolts or welds under a sliding gate's bottom rail.
+The wheel shape matches the track: a V-groove for a V-track, flat with side flanges for a U-track.
+A gate usually runs two of them, one near each end.

 Residential bottom rollers come in 75 to 120 mm diameter.
 Heavier commercial gates step up to 150 to 200 mm.
 The bigger the roller, the more easily it crosses dirt, sticks, and minor track obstructions without binding.